 promote transparency between the two Parties; and

-promote good governance in line with the Regulatory Provisions, the Service Delivery Agreement, Financial, Uniformity protocols and the SDBIP
+promote good governance in line with the Regulatory Provisions, the Service Delivery Agreement, uniformity protocols and the SDBIP.

 STATUS AND DURATION OF THIS AGREEMENT

-This Shareholder Compact shall commence on the Effective Date and shall endure until reviewed by the shareholder.
+This Shareholder Compact shall commence on the Effective Date and shall endure until reviewed and adopted by the Shareholder.

-The shareholder Compact shall be reviewed annually together with budget, IDP and budget related policies on or before 31 May.
+The Shareholder Compact shall be reviewed annually together with the Annual Budget, IDP and budget related policies on or before 31 May of each year.

 This Shareholder Compact is not intended to replace the MOI, the Service Delivery Agreement, IDP and the Business Plans, but is rather complimentary to these documents and should be read in conjunction with such agreements.